ramokz/phantom-camera-docs/docs/tween.md

 # Tween

-Defines how `PCams` transitions between one another.
+Defines how `PCams` transition between one another.
 Changing the tween values for a given `PCam` determines how transitioning _to that_ instance will look like.

 This is a resource type that can be either used for one `PCam` or reused across multiple.